zoku/image-veil/src/main/resources/pages/en/privacy.md

-# Privacy policy
+# Privacy Statement
 ## Personal data
-We do not save any personal data, especialy not your ip-address or user-agent in our log files.
+We do not save any personal data - especially IP addresses or user-agents - in our log files.

 ## Tracking
 We do not use any tracking software.
-We only save the date and time of an image-anonymisation to keep track of how often the service is used.
+We only save the date and time of an image anonymisation to keep track of how often the service is used.

-## Secure transfer
+## Reliable Data Transmission
-The site is only securely available via SSL/TLS (https:// in your browser's address bar).
-You can also use TOR to visit our site.
+The site is securely available solely via SSL/TLS (https:// in your browser's address bar).
+You can also use Tor to visit our site.

-## Saving of images
+## Recording of Images
-We do not save the images you upload to our server.
-They are edited and deleted from memory immediately afterwards.
-The image is only transfered to our server when you click the 'START'-Button.
+We do not save the images you upload on our server.
+They are immediately deleted from memory after editing them.
+The images are only transferred to our server once you click the 'START' button.